not-sekiun/PyIris/README.md

+# Things May Still Not Work Properly, Many Changes Are Being Made, This Is Still In Early Alpha.
+Please Make Issues If You Find Any Bugs

 # The PyIris Project
 The PyIris project is a modular, stealthy and flexible remote-access-toolkit.
 It allows users to dynamically build remote-access payloads (referred to as scouts) by loading and unloading specific modules (referred to as components), that grant scouts specific